 A point in a story where a character is blindfolded and taken somewhere.

-- Batman usually does this when bringing visitors to the Batcave.
+- Batman usually does this when bringing visitors to the Batcave, for Secret Identity reasons.

 - Buck Danny was once captured by Lady X's goons and driven into her headquarters that way.

-- in the 2009 Sherlock Holmes movie Holmes has his head covered and is taken to a secret location... however being Sherlock Holmes he easily reconstructs a turn-by-turn account of their route.
+- In the Sherlock Holmes (2009) movie, Sherlock Holmes has a bag slipped over his head, and is taken to a secret location... however being Sherlock Holmes, he easily provides a turn-by-turn recap of the route they took.